Strange Sports Stories

+INFANTINO: ART.
 Infantino's art is excellent throughout.
-The story has a great splash, showing both teams jumping for the referee's tossed ball at the game start.
+The story has a great cover, showing both teams jumping for the referee's tossed ball at the game start.
 Infantino loves to depict people up in the air.
 In his sf tales, they are often flying, but he is just as pleased to depict leaping basketball players.

 The expert athletes in Broome future sport stories remind one of all the magician characters in his other works.
 All of these men are highly skilled, and they can bring this repertory of skills to bear on unexpected science fiction situations in which they find themselves.
 They are also men who perform in public, and who get fame and public acclaim for their work.

 It is a real life cliché that golfers must have steady nerves, and be imperturbable to anything that happens to them on the course.
 Broome repeats this truism, and raises it to the nth degree, by emphasizing all the strange sf events that can happen to his hero.
 This has a comic ring to it.

 I did not like the alien invasion finale of this tale as much as its golf-oriented earlier sections.
 As an anti-war person, I dislike seeing war used as entertainment.
 Far too many of Strange Sports Stories involved war like themes.
 They also disfigured many of the early 1960's tales in its parent magazines, Mystery in Space and Strange Adventures.